Clicky

 • If you’re new, avoid going into sport mode or using the performance keys.

-• The throttle on a jet ski is sensitive, so only give it a little gas.
+• The throttle is sensitive, so only give it a little gas.

 • Take time to learn the machine.
 Go through the owner’s manual and learn all the features before you go full power.